benduran/simplestyle/README.md

 // Or in a React / JSX-style component

-const MyComponent = () => <div className={styles.postHookRoot}>Some stuff here</div>
+const MyComponent = () => <div className={styles.postHookRoot}>Some stuff here</div>;
 ```

 ### Plugin API

 SimpleStyle does one thing out of the box well, and that's providing an intuitive way for you to write your CSS-in-JS in ways that are very similar to popular CSS Preprocessors like LESS, SASS, Stylus, among others.
 If you need to provide additional functionality that's not offered in the core library, `simplestyle-js` provides easy ways to tie into lifecycle hooks in the style rendering process if you need to stub out additional behavior.
 This allows you to create and chain an infinite number of plugins, based on your needs.

-In order to use a plugin, you need to **register** each plugin you'd like to use *before* you issue any calls to `createStyles`.
+In order to use a plugin, you need to **register** each plugin you'd like to use _before_ you issue any calls to `createStyles`.
 Plugins will be executed in the order in which they were registered.
 The methods available for you to register plugins are as follows:

 - `registerPostHook(postHookFnc)`
   - `postHookFnc` is a function that accepts one parameter, which is the string contents of the sheet that should eventually be written to the DOM.
 This function should return a string, after you've done any desired transformations to the sheetContents.

 ## What this library isn't

 This library isn't trying to make grandiose assumption about how your styles should be rendered.
 Its goal is to simply provide a typed way of
 easily creating reusable styles close to your JavaScript / TypeScript components.
 Eventually a plugin system will be introduced so that you can stub out
 additional behaviors you might desire, but in the meantime, it is a zero-runtime-dependency way of creating CSS in JS and assumes that you're wise enough to know
 whether you've made a styling mistake (wrong property, wrong unit, invalid rule format, etc)

 ## License

 [MIT](https://en.wikipedia.org/wiki/MIT_License)